zng489/docker_dockercompose_terraform_infra/README.md

 - 8888(any port whatever you want it):80
 ```

+# Differences between "CMD" and "ENTRYPOINT
 ```
-Differences between "CMD" and "ENTRYPOINT
+CMD

+The CMD instruction has three forms:

+    CMD ["executable","param1","param2"] (exec form, this is the preferred form) CMD ["param1","param2"] (as default parameters to ENTRYPOINT) CMD command param1 param2 (shell form)
 ------------------------------------------
 	### CMD ###